JordanMichele/salesforceMeetUp/README.md

 # Salesforce Developer Code Challenge

 ## Task 1 - Meetup App
-Create an app to manage Meetups. .)DONE
+Create an app to manage Meetups.
 This app will be used by Salesforce users to create and manage Meetups.

-- Use OOTB Salesforce features to build the UI (Apps, Tabs, Page layouts) .)DONE
+- Use OOTB Salesforce features to build the UI (Apps, Tabs, Page layouts)
-- Use the model below instead of standard Salesforce objects like Lead and Campaign .)DONE
+- Use the model below instead of standard Salesforce objects like Lead and Campaign

 ### Meetup Data Model
 #### Meetup__c